IFAKA/tmux-opencode-status/README.md

 5. **See the magic:**
    ```
-   [session] 0:frontend ○ 1:backend ●
+   [session] 0:frontend 🟢 1:backend 🟡
    ```

-   Each window shows its own OpenCode state!
+   Each window shows its own OpenCode state with colored emojis!

 ## Usage